Adkrrish/Unsupervised_Learning_Models_ImportsExports/README.md

 4. **Analysis**: Detailed analysis of each cluster to understand the nature of the trade transactions and identify trends.

 ## Insights and Applications
-- **Cluster Insights**: K-Means, DBSCAN, and Birch produce different insights, with K-Means showing the most distinct clusters based on transaction value and type (import/export).
+- **Cluster Insights**: K-Means, DBSCAN, and Birch produce different insights, with K-Means showing the most distinct clusters based on Quantity and Weight.
-- **Business Applications**: The findings can be used for strategic decision-making, such as targeted marketing for high-value exporters or cost-optimization strategies for smaller transactions.
+- **Business Applications**:
+**Targeted Marketing:** Use Cluster 1 ("Low-Volume Transactions") for promoting budget-friendly products and Cluster 4 ("High-Volume, Low-Weight Transactions") for bulk purchase discounts.
+**Inventory Management:** Focus on stocking bulky items for Cluster 3 and lightweight, high-volume products for Cluster 4 to streamline supply chain operations.

 ## Contributors
 - **Krishnendu Adhikary**
+- **Mohit Agarwal**